Deep Security 4.5 from Third Brigade

 Price: $880 per server

-Facing an ever-growing number of attacks and stretched resources, more security managers are considering intrusion prevention systems (IPSes), capable of taking preemptive
+Facing an ever-growing number of attacks and stretched resources, more security managers are considering intrusion prevention systems (IPSes), capable of taking preemptive actions against attacks, to protect their systems.

 Third Brigade's Deep Security is a host-based IPS consisting of installed agents and a centralized Web-based manager.
 Coupled with conventional antimalware tools, it adds an extra layer of desktop defense.